Support while staying in your bubble.

-We know people and businesses are relying on our network more than ever right now and we take that responsibility very seriously.
+We know people are relying on our network more than ever right now and we take that responsibility very seriously.
 We're monitoring the situation closely so we can make the right decisions.
 I wanted to share some of the simple but important steps O2 is taking to keep our customers and communities connected.
 We’ll continue to update this as things evolve.

 Thank you for being with O2.
 We’ll do everything we can to try and make things easier for you during this difficult time.

 Following the latest Government guidance, we reopened some of our stores in Northern Ireland on 8 June, in England on 15 June, in Wales on 22 June and in Scotland on 29 June.

 You can still join, upgrade and manage your account online.
 And you'll get free next-working-day delivery with any order you place before midnight.

 For customers on Refresh or Custom Plans, in accordance with FCA regulations, we have implemented a Covid-19 emergency payment option designed to help those customers who are experiencing immediate financial difficulty, please